RiediJohannes/wiener-linien-knowledge/README.md

 to **reason about transport availability in relation to population density**.

-Applying the machine learning technique of [**knowledge graph embeddings**](https://en.wikipedia.org/wiki/Knowledge_graph_embedding), this KG is then used to predict **where new or improved connections could strengthen the network** by suggesting either entirely new connections or a higher frequency service between existing stops (see [link prediction](https://en.wikipedia.org/wiki/Link_prediction)).
+Applying the machine learning technique of [**knowledge graph embeddings**](https://en.wikipedia.org/wiki/Knowledge_graph_embedding), this KG is then used to predict **where new connections could strengthen the network** by suggesting an adequate mode of transport (bus/tram/subway) and operation frequency between previously disconnected stops (see [link prediction](https://en.wikipedia.org/wiki/Link_prediction)).

 ## Technologies